brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 A number of improvements are possible.
  * Using a library such as rpy2 to call R from within Python would eliminate the need for the bash scripting, the complex command-line arguments, and the use of temporary files, which would reduce the apparent complexity of the process.
  * The entire pipeline could be constructed in Python, if the Python version of neuroCombat supported missing values in the data.
- * The entire pipeline could be constructed in R, though the interactive data exploration would suffer.
  * With some minor modifications, vertex-wise analyses could be run using this code.
 ComBat harmonization may be better suited to vertex-wise data.
  * This design, with the Docker container used only to contain the environment, not the data or code, allows the container and code to be reused more easily in different applications.
 However, for reproducibility, it would also be useful to provide a Docker container that included all of the code, and perhaps the data as well.
  * The Docker container is very large at about 1.5 GB.
 This size is due mainly to the R installation, and could likely be optimized.